cjkoepke/five-recent/README.md

 A really simple, intuitive component to handle file uploads without having to use the `<input type="file">` interface (which can make things ugly).

 [See Documentation](https://www.npmjs.com/package/component-file-picker)

+## Contributing
+If you would like to contribute to this plugin (i.e. you have suggestions on structure, want to expand functionality, or think it could be done better), feel free to [submit a pull request](https://github.com/cjkoepke/five-recent/compare).

+Please keep in mind that since this is a side-project and simply for gaining experience with the WPAPI and React relationship, pull requests may or may not be merged.
+Therefore, any submissions should be done purely as an afterthought of the initial desire to learn and play with the plugin, and not as the primary goal. ;-)